-In this work, we perform the first extensive evaluation of project injection vulnerabilities in agentic AI coding editors.
-We first identify a new attack surface, inserting attack payloads into coding rule files to hijack AI coding editors and execute arbitrary system commands.
-However, it is challenging to systematically evaluate these vulnerabilities.
-First, it is hard to design comprehensive attack payloads that cover diverse adversarial techniques and development scenarios due to no existing benchmarks.
-Another challenge is conducting large-scale experiments across different editors (e.g, Cursor, GitHub Copilot) and underlying models with varying interfaces and capabilities.
-At last, how to effectively measure the success of these attacks is also an open question since we need to consider the semantic variations in executed commands and distinguish malicious actions from benign ones.
-To address the above challenges, we propose a novel evaluation framework, \toolname, which is the first attack framework to exploit prompt injection vulnerabilities in agentic AI coding editors.
-Our \toolname~ constructs 314 distinct attack payloads covering 70 MITRE ATT\&CK techniques across diverse development scenarios, including TypeScript, Python, C++, and JavaScript projects.
-We develop an automated simulation engine that standardizes interactions across different AI coding editors and underlying language models, which allows us to conduct large-scale experiments and capture executed commands and modified codebases.
-Finally, \toolname~ measures attack success through a multi-criteria semantic matching algorithm that considers command variations and distinguishes malicious executions from benign setup actions.
-To demonstrate the practicality and the effectiveness of \toolname, we conduct a comprehensive evaluation of two popular AI coding editors, GitHub Copilot in VSCode and Cursor, across multiple advanced LLMs, including Claude-4-Sonnet and Gemini-2.5-pro.
+In this work, we perform the first extensive evaluation of prompt injection vulnerabilities in agentic AI coding editors.
+We show how attackers can remotely exploit these systems by poisoning external development resources with malicious instructions, turning ``your AI'' into ``attacker's shell''.
+We propose \toolname, which is the first automated evaluation framework for this domain. \toolname~ constructs 314 distinct attack payloads covering 70 MITRE ATT\&CK techniques across diverse development scenarios, including TypeScript, Python, C++, and JavaScript projects.
+It includes an automated simulation engine to standardize interactions across different editors and a multi-criteria semantic matching algorithm to measure attack success.
+Using \toolname, we conduct a large-scale evaluation of GitHub Copilot and Cursor with advanced LLMs (Claude-4, Gemini-2.5-pro).